rodrigueg/rodrigueg.github.io/content/projects.md

 <br>

-<u>The proposed project</u>: A software analyzing satellites, social, economical and environmental data of cities from all over the world in order to help decision-makers to build their own city.\
+<u>Proposed project</u>: A software platform for analyzing satellite, social, economic, and environmental data for any city in the world, designed to help decision-makers build greener cities.\
-<u>Link to the Hackathon website</u>: <a href="https://www.cassini.eu/hackathons/portfolio" target="_blank">CASSINI.eu</a>
+<u>Hackathon website</u>: <a href="https://www.cassini.eu/hackathons/portfolio" target="_blank">CASSINI.eu</a>

 </span>